igemsoftware/SYSU_Software_2012/README.md

 install . txt - including the guides for users to install BiArkit.

-BiArkit_windows_1_00.exe - including Setup of BiArkit.
+BiArkit_windows_1_05.exe - including Setup of BiArkit.

+clothoBiArkitApp.zip - including open source code and Setup of BiArkit integrated into Clotho frame.

 Tutorial - including the guides for using BiArkit.